nkrivoshchapov/sc_windows/README.md

 ## Use

-To run generator of conformers:
+To run generation of conformers:

 ```
 driver.exe <name of config file>